-Employees of the district attorney's office receive from 5 to 15 days of non-cumulative vacation leave each year, depending on their length of service.
+Employees of the district attorney's office receive from 5 to 20 days of non-cumulative vacation leave each year, depending on their length of service.
 Each employee is allowed 10 days of sick leave each calendar year.
-There is no limit on the amount of sick leave that an employee can accumulate.
+There is a limit of 90 days of sick leave that an employee can accumulate.
 However, at retirement or termination, the employee forfeits all unused sick leave.